lilaspourpre/acl-2020/_pages/home.md

 **June 4, 2023.** Abstract submission deadline is moved to July, 13!
 Paper submission is due July, 20.
 {: .notice--info}

-**June 30, 2023.** You may also create a non-archival submission for poster session.
-It can be based on a published or unpublished work.
-Both abstract and poster PDF should be submitted by July 15 to the special "Poster session" track.
+**June 30, 2023.** Your abstract (and optionally the extended abstract in PDF) should be submitted by July 20 to the special “Poster session” track.
 {: .notice--info}

 **June 7, 2023.** Paper submission [link](https://easychair.org/conferences/?conf=aist2023).